LEGOLAND Discovery Centre Toronto

 What to Bring

-• Snacks to supplement the limited food options inside
+• Snacks to avoid overpriced cafe food

 Cost Info